joaks1/PyMsBayes/doc/source/tutorials/background.rst

 likelihood function.
-The idea is very simple: given values for all the parameters in the model, we simulate a dataset with the same "dimensions" as the observed data (i.e., the same number of sequence alignments with same number of rows and columns), and compare the simulated dataset to the observed data.
+The idea is very simple: given values for all the parameters in the model, we simulate a dataset with the same "dimensions" as the observed data (i.e., the same number of sequence alignments with the same number of rows and columns), and compare the simulated dataset to the observed data.
 The closer to the observed data, the higher the likelihood for the set of parameter values.
 If we did this many times, randomly drawing the set of parameter values from